Huzaifa-Habib/Huzaifa-Habib/README.md

 - 👋 Hi, I’m @Huzaifa-Habib
 - 👀 I’m interested in Web and Application Development
 - 🌱 I’m currently learning Node.Js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to start my carrier as React.js developer.
 - 📫 You can reach me on huzaifahabib098@gmail.com

 <!---